olibclarke/cs-consensus-denoise/README.md

 It matches rows by micrograph `uid`, preserves the non-denoised slots from the first source output, and writes new denoised MRC files under the created External job directory.

+Script was written with the assistance of the Codex LLM; I have tested it on a few different datasets & machines, but please report bugs if you encounter them.

 ## Requirements

 - Python 3.8+